 Here are queries she might have used depending on her intent:

-Applying This Knowledge to Your SEO and Content Strategy
+Applying This Knowledge to Your SEO and Content Marketing Strategy

-For example, to target users with the intent to learn, you could publish a series of blog posts on common symptoms of their problem and optimize them for relevant keywords.
+For example, to target users with the intent to learn, you could publish a series of blog posts on common symptoms of their problem and optimize them for the right keywords.
 Then, offer a cheat sheet or other lead magnet to convert those searchers into leads.

 To attract users with the intent to compare, you could rank pages featuring your latest digital marketing pieces, such as video reviews of your product, an eBook, case studies, webinars or other content that would help a person to evaluate your solution as the best option to solve their problem.